 Wave Formation

-Water has been a consistent, in my life for over twenty years.
-I started swimming when I was three and throughout middle and high school I was a competitive swimmer; strengthening my comfort and skill in the water.
+Water has been consistent in my life for over twenty years.
+I started swimming when I was three, and throughout middle and high school, I was a competitive swimmer, strengthening my comfort and skill in the water.
 Because of my comfort level, I relished going to the beach.
-Boogie-boarding with my cousin’s or body surfing, I became aware of the peace and adventure the ocean provided.
-It was not until I spent a summer at the University of Penn as a Teen Research and Education in Environmental Science (TREES) student that I realized the ocean could be a career.
-I entered Hampton University as a Marine and Environmental Science major and realized through a variety of internship opportunities the multitude of career opportunities in marine science.The nail in the coffin came when I participated in The Diversity Project an initiative through the University of California Office of the President to get a SCUBA certification and travel to one of the most biodiverse regions in the world,Bali Indonesia.
+Boogie-boarding with my cousins or body surfing, I became aware of the peace and adventure the ocean provided.
+It was not until I spent a summer at the University of Penn as a Teen Research and Education in Environmental Science (TREES) student that the ocean could be a career.
+I entered Hampton University as a Marine and Environmental Science major and realized through a variety of internship opportunities the multitude of career opportunities in marine science.
+When I participated in TDP, an initiative through the University of California Office of the President to get a SCUBA certification and travel to one of the most biodiverse regions in the world, Bali, Indonesia, I knew that marine science was meant to be more than a hobby.
 Upon seeing my first coral reef in person, I was hooked and knew I wanted to see more.
-The following year, I entered as a PhD student in the Ecology and Evolutionary Biology Department at UCLA, where I worked in the Fong lab.
+The following year, I entered the Ecology and Evolutionary Biology Department at UCLA as a PhD student, where I worked in the Fong lab.
 A common sign of coral degradation is the transition from coral to algal dominance.
-My PhD research focused on the environmental factors influence turf algal proliferation across a gradient of reefs in Moorea French Polynesia.
-I graduate with my PhD in Biology in 2019 from UCLA.
-From there I furthered developed my oceanic and research foundations as a postdoc at University of California and the University of Pennsylvania.
+My PhD research focused on the environmental factors that influence turf algal proliferation across a gradient of reefs in Moorea, French Polynesia.
+I graduated with my PhD in Biology in 2019 from UCLA.
+From there, I further developed my oceanic and research foundations as a postdoc at the University of California and the University of Pennsylvania.

 Research